nixer89/Xahau-websocket-stream-docs/README.md

 # Xahau Websocket Stream
-Subscribe and get notified on various events happening on the XAHL, such as trades.
+Subscribe and get notified on various events happening on the Xahau Network, such as trades.

 ## WebSocket API Documentation